The Directors have pleasure in presenting the 29th Annual Report of

 To mitigate the financial stress, the Company has taken various steps

-including cost cutting exercise and opted for Corporate Debt
+including cost cutting exercise and bidding for low capital intensive

-recommend any dividend to the members for the financial year 2012-13.
+do not recommend any dividend for the financial year 2013-14.

 Transfer to reserves: